-The opening and closing of a ligand-gated ion channel depend on the binding of a "ligand", which refers to a small molecule that may bind with the ion channel.
+The opening and closing of a ligand-gated ion channel depend on the binding of a "ligand", which refers to a small molecule that may bind to ion channels.

 If their binding results in the opening of the channel, the ligand is called "agonist".
 Neurotransmitters are endogenous agonists.

-If their binding cause the channel unable to be opened by its endogenous agonist, the ligand is called "antagonist" or "blocker".
+If their binding renders the channel unresponsive to its endogenous agonist, the ligand is called "antagonist" or "blocker".
 Three commonly observed ligand-gated ion channels

 are illustrated below.